KhronosGroup/glTF/specification/2.0/README.md

 #### bufferView.byteStride

 The stride, in bytes, between vertex attributes.
 When this is not defined, data is tightly packed.
-When two or more accessors use the same bufferView, this field must be defined.
+When two or more vertex data accessors use the same bufferView, this field must be defined.

 * **Type**: `integer`
 * **Required**: No